OpenConext/Stepup-Deploy/README.md

 * [Stepup-tiqr](https://github.com/OpenConext/Stepup-tiqr)
 * [oath-service-php](https://github.com/SURFnet/oath-service-php)

-This in turn use many components and bundles that are stored in other repositories.
+These in turn use many components and bundles that are stored in other repositories.

 ### Build Server ###